Mental Health Advisor and Resources

 Mental Health Advisor, Ms Leanne Freear

 Leanne is the College’s mental health advisor.
 She is a qualified mental health nurse with many years experience and training as a health professional.
 She offers support to the whole college community with all aspects of wellbeing and mental health.
-For those struggling with mental health concerns or with autism or ADHD, she can offer assessments, treatment advice and refer or liaise with other services as needed.
-She can also provide practical advice to all students on managing and reducing stress, improving sleep, healthy living and time management, for example.
-She can also offer counselling or other psychological interventions.
+For those struggling with mental health concerns or with autism or ADHD, she can offer assessments, treatment advice and refer you to other services as needed.
+She can also provide practical advice on managing stress, improving sleep, healthy living and time management, for example, as well as counselling or other psychological interventions.
 Her aim is to help you with any difficulties you may be experiencing so that you can continue your studies successfully and have the best possible experience during your time here in Cambridge.